dfernandezperez/cloneRanger/README.md

 ## Cellhashing configuration

+**How cellhashing data is processed:**
+Cellhashing processing is performed using the function `hashedDrops` from the [DropletUtils package](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html) with default parameters. `HTODemux` from [Seurat](https://satijalab.org/seurat/) is also performed and stored in the corresponding SeuratObject, but is not used for demultiplexing.
+If you desire to modify this behavior/settings, you can edit the script `workflow/scripts/R/create_seurat.R`.
+Also, since the cellhashing matrices are stored in the output SeuratObject, cellhashing can be re-processed again by the user.

-`config/cellhashing_config.yaml` contains the parameters to process cellhashing data.
+**Cellhashing configuration files**: `config/cellhashing_config.yaml` contains the parameters to process cellhashing data.
 You don't need to modify this file if cellhashing has not been used for library preparation.
 First you have to fill the sequences corresponding to the cellhashing antibodies, which has the following structure:

 ```yaml
 barcodes: